rhysd/fixjson/README.md

 ![modify keys](https://github.com/rhysd/ss/blob/master/fixjson/modifykeys.gif)

-And you also don't need to care about a trailing comma of previous line when adding a new element to an object or an array:
+And you also don't need to care about a trailing comma of a previous line when adding a new element to an object or an array:

 ![modify keys](https://github.com/rhysd/ss/blob/master/fixjson/addkey.gif)